open-telemetry/oteps/text/0156-columnar-encoding.md

 its past values but also has some dependency on other variables.
 A 3 axis accelerometer reporting 3 metrics simultaneously;
-a mouse move that simultaneously reports the values of x and y, a meteorological weather station reporting temperature, cloud cover, dew point, humidity and wind speed; an http transaction chararterized by many interrelated metrics sharing the same labels are all common examples of multivariate time-series.
+a mouse move that simultaneously reports the values of x and y, a meteorological weather station reporting temperature, cloud cover, dew point, humidity and wind speed; an http transaction chararterized by many interrelated metrics sharing the same attributes are all common examples of multivariate time-series.

 This [benchmark](https://github.com/lquerel/otel-multivariate-time-series/blob/main/README2.md) illustrates in detail the potential gain we can obtain for a multivariate time-series scenario.
 To represent different scenarios, this